jessegjerde89/Food-Truck-Application/README.md

     The first will be your google react key, to get one you may follow this link, https://developers.google.com/maps/documentation/javascript/get-api-key#get-the-api-key.

-    The second will help create your password and keep is safe, be filled with random characters, numbers, and symbals
+    The second will help create your password and keep is safe, can be filled with random characters, numbers, and symbals.

+    REACT_APP_GOOGLE_KEY = AIzaSyAzJ19_bp7AKuQZ9wkX6vBrSxL4P03HdG8
+    SERVER_SESSION_SECRET = \C5aw(Xa%h8}fL.f

 4. Open postgreSQL and create a database with the sequal file given
 5. Killall node if necessary
 6. npm install --save react-google-maps